iterative/dvc.org/static/docs/get-started/agenda.md

 data sets and you want to:

-- Capture and save those <abbr>data artifacts</abbr> the same way we capture code;
+- Capture and save those <abbr>data artifacts</abbr> the same way we capture code
-- Track and switch between different versions of the data easily;
+- Track and switch between different versions of the data easily
-- Being able to answer the question of how data artifacts (e.g. ML models) were built in the first place;
+- Being able to answer the question of how data artifacts (e.g. ML models) were built in the first place
-- Being able to compare them;
+- Being able to compare them
-- Bring best practices to your team and get everyone on the same page.
+- Bring best practices to your team and get everyone on the same page

 Then you are in a good place!
 Click the `Next` button below to start ↘